dafekt1ve/eBird-Mapping-Extension/README.md

   1b.
 Alternatively, click the Extensions menu puzzle button and select Manage Extensions at the bottom of the menu.
   1c.
 Or, click the Chrome menu, hover over More Tools, then select Extensions.

-  2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+  2. Enable Developer Mode by clicking the toggle switch next to Developer mode in the top-right.
   3. Click the Load unpacked button and select the extension directory.

 **Firefox Installation instructions**